hustcalm/hustcalm.github.com/source/_posts/2013-10-14-playing-with-xen-under-centos6-dot-4-to-build-your-own-vps.markdown

 I got bridge working for me as described in above section.

+For choosing other modes, you can modify `/etc/xen/xend-config.sxp` or explicitly passing as parameters when creating DomUs.

 ### Let DomUs fly
 #### Debian
 I choose debian7.1 netinst.iso due to my poor bandwidth,